kaalam/kaalam.web.automation/develop/rfc2/services_apis.md

   * Services that are common ancestors (Service, Container, BaseAPI, Model, Space) are not instantiated.
 Only their descendants are.
   * Core owns: Bop, OpCodes DataSpace and Fields.
 These Services are instantiated by Core and remain private.
-  * ModelsAPI owns: The model descendants (which are uplifts) and SemSpace.
+  * ModelsAPI owns: The model descendants (which are uplifts) and SemSpaces.

 ```
   Globals:    Used by:             Owns:                            Uplifted: